cidm-ph/nswgeo/cran-comments.md

-This update adds some new data, and slightly increases the resolution of some of the included map data.
-The compressed package size is still under 1 MB in my local build.
+This is primarily an update of one of the main datasets, with some improvements to documentation.

 ## R CMD check results